-Key 4: Fiercely Protect Emotional Intimacy with and for One Another.
+Key 4: Fiercely Protect Emotional Intimacy with and for One Another

-Since the early years of our marriage, I would never promise Dawn I would not have an affair.
+Since the early years of our marriage, I never would promise Dawn I would not have an affair.
 In my mind, that could potentially give her false hope I would never let her down through relational betrayal.
+I wanted her hope to be in Christ Jesus and not in me (Colossians 1:27).